shirgoldbird/personal_budget/README.md

 - Python 3.8 or higher
 - A Teller API account with certificates (for production use)
 - A Google Cloud Platform account with Sheets API enabled
-- A Google Sheet set up and shared with the GCP service account
+- A Google Sheet set up with a "Transactions" tab

-### Set up Teller

-Sign up at https://teller.io/ and save the downloaded credentials.

-### Set up Google Sheets

-1. Create a Google Cloud Platform project
-2. Enable the Google Sheets API
-3. Create a service account and download the credentials JSON file
-4. Create a Google Sheet and share it with the service account email

 ## Installation